 “You may not make a large profit right away on rental properties, but you’re acquiring an asset that can yield generous returns in the long run,” South Florida realtor Jennifer Joseph Green told The Balance in a phone interview.
 “Rental properties can also position you to make larger investments that require collateral in the future.”

 Micro-entrepreneurship is ideal if you want to run a small operation that doesn’t require a hefty investment and work when you see fit.
 You can take this route to diversify your income and be up and running in little time.

-“Be sure to do the math to make sure the venture works for you, and only pursue opportunities where the costs outweigh the benefits,” DeBellotte adds.
+“Be sure to do the math to make sure the venture works for you, and only pursue opportunities where the costs outweigh the benefits,” DeBellotte added.
 “Cash flowing in doesn’t necessarily mean you have a profitable micro-entrepreneurship operation on your hands.”

 Food delivery and ridesharing services are popular micro-entrepreneurship options you can do in your downtime.

 For example, Uber drivers made, on average, $19.73 an hour in 2019, a figure that does not reflect what drivers spent on gas and car-related expenses like gas.